tiredpixel/z.2020-10-22.postgres-xl-docker/README.md

 running SSH servers as well as database services.
 This has now been completely redesigned to run database services directly without SSH, initialising using included helper scripts, and allowing full flexibility with regard to cluster topologies.

-The pgxc_ctl binary continues to be compiled and provided in the image in case people find it useful, but this might change in the future, since the up-to-date recommended Postgres-XL Docker workflow is to *not* use it.
+The pgxc_ctl binary is no longer included in the image, since the recommended Postgres-XL Docker workflow is to *not* use it.